-This Report was approved and adopted by the Board of Trustees at the Annual General Meeting held on 27th June 2013.
+This Report was approved and adopted by the Board of Trustees at the Annual General Meeting held on 10th July 2014.

-Signed by Nigel Lamb.
-Trustee Signed by Mrs Julie Westlake.
-Trustee
+Signed by Nigel Lamb - Trustee Signed by Mrs Julie Westlake - Trustee.

-STATEMENT OF TRUSTEES' RESPONSIBILITIES
+STATEMENT OF TRUSTEES RESPONSIBILITIES FOR THE YEAR ENDED 31 MARCH 2014

-The Charity's trustees are responsible for preparing the Trustees Annual Report and the financial statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
+The trustees are responsible for preparing the Report of the Trustees and the financial statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

-The law applicable to charities in England and Wales requires the trustees to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Charity and of the incoming resources and application of resources of the Charity for that period.
-In preparing these financial statements, the trustees are required to:
+The law applicable to charities in England and Wales, the Charities Act 2011, Charity (Accounts and Reports) Regulations 2008 and the provisions of the trust deed requires the trustees to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the charity and of the incoming resources and application of resources, including the income and expenditure, of the charity for that period.
+In preparing those financial statements, the trustees are required to

-- · select suitable accounting policies and then apply them consistently; - · observe the methods and principles in the Charities SORP; - · make judgements and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Charity will continue in operation.
+- select suitable accounting policies and then apply them consistently; - observe the methods and principles in the Charity SORP; - make judgements and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charity will continue in business.

-The trustees are responsible for keeping proper accounting records that disclose with reasonable accuracy at any time the financial position of the Charity and enable them to ensure that the financial statements comply with the Charities Act 2011 and the Charity (Accounts and Reports) Regulations 2008.
-The trustees are also responsible for safeguarding the assets of the Charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The trustees are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the charity and to enable them to ensure that the financial statements comply with the Charities Act 2011, the Charity (Accounts and Reports) Regulations 2008 and the provisions of the trust deed.
+They are also responsible for safeguarding the assets of the charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-INDEPENDENT AUDITOR'S REPORT TO THE TRUSTEES OF JOHN MARTIN'S CHARITY
+REPORT OF THE INDEPENDENT AUDITORS TO THE TRUSTEES OF JOHN MARTIN'S CHARITY

-We have audited the financial statements of John Martin's Charity for the year ended 31 March 2013 which comprise the Statement of Financial Activities, the Balance Sheet and the related notes.
+We have audited the financial statements of John Martin's Charity for the year ended 31 March 2014 on pages fifteen to twenty seven.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

-This report is made solely to the Charity's trustees, as a body, in accordance with section 144 of the Charities Act 2011 and regulations made under section 154 of that Act.
-Our audit work has been undertaken so that we might state to the Charity's trustees those matters we are required to state to them in a Report of the Auditors and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Charity and the Charity's trustees as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the charity's trustees, as a body, in accordance with Section 144 of the Charities Act 2011 and regulations made under Section 154 of that Act.
+Our audit work has been undertaken so that we might state to the charity's trustees those matters we are required to state to them in an auditors' report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charity and the charity's trustees as a body, for our audit work, for this report, or for the opinions we have formed.